chef/chef-server/doc/HOW_THINGS_WORK.md

 Thus, unlike in `rabbitmq` mode, the request to the search index happens synchronously and the API request will fail if the search index update fails.
-Unlike `batch`, each write request to erchef will generate a request to the search index.
+Unlike `batch`, each write request to erchef will generate an immediate inline request to the search index.

 ### Document Expansion